jdshez/nextapp/README.md

 This is a simple [Next.js](https://nextjs.org/) project that I built by following along with a course in order to get familiar with this technology.
-It should be a useful tool to help with future projects, especially creating Shopify themes and apps.
+It should be a useful tool to help with future projects, especially in creating Shopify themes and apps.

 ## Getting Started